 Run-in test procedure to determine run-in factors

 1. Description of the run-in test procedure for the determination of the run-in factors

+For Level 1B and Level 2

+Prior to the application of the derived run-in factor, the manufacture shall provide the following information to technical authority.

+(a) evidence of derived “run-in” factor including the possession of statistical significance on fitting slope

+(b) validation method after start of production

-1.1 The run-in test procedure shall be conducted by the manufacturer, who shall not make any adjustments to the test vehicles that have an impact on the criteria emissions, CO2 emissions, fuel efficiency and energy consumption.
+1.1 The run-in test procedure shall be conducted by the manufacturer, who shall not make any adjustments to the test vehicles that have an impact on the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption.
 The hardware and ECU calibration of the test vehicle shall conform to the homologation vehicle.
-All the relevant hardware that has an impact on the criteria emissions, CO2 emissions, fuel efficiency and energy consumption shall have had no operation prior to the run-in test procedure.
+All the relevant hardware that has an impact on the criteria emissions, CO2 emissions, fuel efficiency and electric energy consumption shall have had no operation prior to the run-in test procedure.

 1.2

-The test vehicle shall be configured as vehicle H within the CoP family or -if the CoP family has multiple interpolation families- the interpolation family with the highest expected production volume within the CoP family.
-At the request of the manufacturer, and with approval of the responsible authority a different test vehicle may be selected.
+The test vehicle shall be configured as vehicle H within the CoP family.

+[If the CoP family has multiple interpolation families, the test vehicle shall be configured as vehicle H of the interpolation family with the highest expected production volume within the CoP family.
+At the request of the manufacturer, and with approval of the responsible authority a different test vehicle may be selected. ]

+1.2.1.
+For Level 1B only:

+Extension of run-in factor

+At the request of the vehicle manufacturer including technical evidence and with confirmation by the responsible authority, the derived “run-in” factor can be extended to other interpolation family

 1.3 The test vehicle shall be a new vehicle, or a used test vehicle for which at least all of the following components are newly installed simultaneously: